-------------------

 The large clubhouse is well-appointed.
 Outdoor amenities include a swimming pool with cabanas, a putting green, an event lawn, fire pits, trails, and courts for bocce ball, pickleball, and tennis.
 Bicycles and golf carts are the community's preferred mode of transportation.

-The Tradition community also has a new medical center.
+The Tradition community also has a medical center.
 Tradition Square and the Landing at Tradition offer shopping as well as entertainment.
 The community's baseball field is home to the New York Mets during spring training.
 Vitalia is also just a short drive from airports, the PGA Village, and Treasure Coast beaches.

 St. Lucie Medical Center is accredited by the Joint Commission and is a Primary Stroke Center.
 It accepts Medicare patients.
 The city also has a VA outpatient clinic, but the nearest VA hospital is in West Palm Beach, 35 miles away.